NoHomey/diplomna2/Development-process-discription/README.md

 Started learning ExpressJs framework for NodeJs & MongoDb.
 Going throught this tutorial {http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/} currently at "PART 4 – THE HOLY GRAIL: WRITING TO THE DB" afther some testing and experimenting out side the tuto.
 Still no clear answer to should I use AngularJs or pure Js.
 Also having a new doubt about should i use html template engine inside NodeJs or go all for clinet side.

 ##~25.08.2015:

+###Working day durutation:

+Learnt what .gitignore file is and afther alot of testing learnt the right way to use it.